 Which media player do you use?
 Probably, Windows Media Player on Microsoft Windows.
 It’s also closed-source software.

 What about email service?
 You probably use Gmail or Yahoo!
 Mail or Outlook.
-These are all close-source email services although they are free-to-use.
+These are all closed-source email services although they are free-to-use.

-If you are a graphic designer, you must be using Adobe softwares.
-But, they are all proprietary and closed-source softwares.
+If you are a graphic designer, you must be using Adobe software.
+But, they are all proprietary and closed-source software.

 Games?
 You must be using Steam to get games for your PC.
 Yes, you can install Steam on Linux as well.
 But, it’s also closed-source.

-These are the softwares you use.
+These are the software you use.
 What about file formats?